Peter Luccin: Club career

 Luccin was born in Marseille, Bouches-du-Rhône.
-After emerging through AS Cannes' youth system he appeared in his country for FC Girondins de Bordeaux, Olympique de Marseille and Paris Saint-Germain FC (where he collected 13 yellow cards during the 2000–01 season).
+After emerging through Cannes' youth system he appeared in his country for Bordeaux, Marseille and Paris Saint-Germain (where he collected 13 yellow cards during the 2000–01 season).

-Luccin's first adventure abroad came in summer 2001 when he arrived on loan to Celta de Vigo, which later became permanent.
+Luccin's first adventure abroad came in summer 2001 when he arrived on loan to Celta, which later became permanent.
 In July 2004 he transferred to fellow La Liga club Atlético Madrid from relegated Celta (even though he scored a career-best five goals that season, also being sent off twice).
 He helped the Colchoneros qualify to the UEFA Cup in the 2006–07 campaign and, during his three-year spell, appeared in an average of 30 games per season, receiving 39 yellow cards and five red in the process.

 Luccin was signed by Real Zaragoza at the last minute of the transfer window in August 2007, rejoining his former Celta coach Víctor Fernández.
-During that season the team dropped down a level and he picked 14 yellow cards, receiving his marching orders in a 3–3 home draw with RCD Espanyol.
+During that season the team dropped down a level and he picked 14 yellow cards, receiving his marching orders in a 3–3 home draw with Espanyol.

-Again, on the last day of the summer transfer window, Racing de Santander completed the signing of Luccin from relegated Zaragoza – he signed a one-year loan at El Sardinero, seen as a direct replacement for Aldo Duscher who joined Sevilla FC at the same time.
+Again, on the last day of the summer transfer window, Racing Santander completed the signing of Luccin from relegated Zaragoza – he signed a one-year loan at El Sardinero, seen as a direct replacement for Aldo Duscher who joined Sevilla at the same time.
 Returning to the Aragonese after an irregular 2008–09 he missed the entire campaign due to injury, and left the team after 2009–10.

 In July 2010, Luccin had a trial with Scottish Premier League side Celtic, but nothing came of it.
-In October 2011, after nearly two years away from competitive football, he signed for FC Lausanne-Sport in the Swiss Super League.
+In October 2011, after nearly two years away from competitive football, he signed for Lausanne-Sport in the Swiss Super League.

 In April 2012, Luccin left Lausanne after reportedly falling out with the club.
 He signed with Major League Soccer's FC Dallas on 10 December, leaving two years later after the team declined the option to retain him.